agustin-recoba/gameshow/README.md

 Simple Flutter app with different and simple games.
 I started it just as a port of my command-line based Tic-Tac-Toe (https://github.com/agustin-recoba/tictactoe) but decided to go down with a multi-game approach.

 Games fully implemented:
 - Tic-Tac-Toe
 - Maze solving
 - Ascci art

-Work in progress:

-    - Explore with AI (computer vision based "veo veo" or "I spy").
-0% done
-    - Secret santa (not an actual game but whatever).
-0% done

 See web build here:
     https://agustin-recoba.github.io/gameshow_web/